BHoM/documentation/docs/Basics/BHoM-Toolkits.md

-# The BHoM code organisation
+# BHoM Toolkits

-The programming code of BHoM is hosted under a GitHub organisation: https://github.com/BHoM.
+The source code of BHoM is hosted under the public GitHub organisation: [https://github.com/BHoM](https://github.com/BHoM)

-The organisation hosts long list of things called Repositories.
-Most of them will have a name finishing with **"_Toolkit"**.
+The organisation hosts a number of repositories.
+Most of them have a name finishing with **"_Toolkit"**.
 Foundational repositories are instead called `BHoM`, `BHoM_Engine`, `BHoM_Adapter`, `BHoM_UI`, among others.
 The Toolkits are the things that host the actual code, with specific terminologies (object Models, oMs), functionalities (Engines) and translators (Adapters).

 ![img](https://raw.githubusercontent.com/BHoM/documentation/main/Images/MainRepoList.png)

-Before we discuss in more details what is a repository and what it contains, let's take a step back and look at the different categories of code/functionality we can find inside them.
+Before we discuss in more detail the individual repositories and what they contain, let's take a step back and look at the different categories of code/functionality we can find inside them.

-## The 4 categories of code
+## The four categories of code

 If you ever have created your own tool or script, you must have been exposed to the two dual aspects of computation: _data_ and _functionality_.
 In Excel, data would be the value of your cells and functionality would be the formulas or VB scripts.
 In Grasshopper, the functionality is made by the components, and the data is stored within parameters.